Sufyani: Skepticism

-In contrast, McCants writes that while Sunnis also have prophecies about a Sufyani, some include him in a heroic mode, "fighting on the side of the Mahdi against his enemies: 'The Sufyani and the Mahdi will come forth like two race horses.
-The Sufyani will subdue (the region) that is next to him, and the Mahdi will subdue (the region) next to him.'"
-McCants quotes Adnan al-Aroor, a "popular Syrian Salafi cleric", hoping for the appearance of the Sufyani to lead the Sunni rebels to victory in the Syrian civil war: "God willing, all of us will be in the army of the Sufyani, who will appear in (Syria) by the permission of God," prayed Adnan al-Arur, a popular Syrian Salafi cleric and supporter of the rebellion who currently lives in Saudi Arabia.
+In contrast, McCants writes that while Sunnis also have prophecies about a Sufyani, some include him in a heroic mode in which he is "fighting on the side of the Mahdi against his enemies: 'The Sufyani and the Mahdi will come forth like two race horses.
+The Sufyani will subdue (the region) that is next to him, and the Mahdi will subdue (the region) next to him'".
+McCants quotes Adnan al-Arur, who hopes for the appearance of the Sufyani to lead the Sunni rebels to victory in the Syrian civil war: "God willing, all of us will be in the army of the Sufyani, who will appear in [Syria] by the permission of God" prayed Adnan al-Arur, a popular Syrian Salafi cleric and supporter of the rebellion who currently lives in Saudi Arabia.